-Talking Sheep develops and performs fun, entertaining shows that educate question and engage, with a special interest in exploring the culture and heritage of Scotland
+Talking Sheep develops and performs fun, entertaining shows that educate, question and engage.
+We have a special interest in exploring the culture and heritage of Scotland.

 The show about Burns that really is for everyone – absolute beginners, lifelong fans and everyone in-between.
 Burns’ key poems and songs are performed to a cracking live musical accompaniment, along with discussion, context and English Subtitles – SO YOU’LL ALWAYS KNOW WHAT THE BARD’S ON ABOOT!

 Audience feedback from our sell-out shows in Tradfest, BurnsFest and the Edinburgh Fringe said the show was:

 “Funny and informative”